Site icon Onomichi

 A: While the Peace Memorial Park itself is open to all, the Peace Memorial Museum contains graphic exhibits that can be very intense for young children.
 Parents should exercise discretion.
 Many families opt to visit the park’s outdoor monuments and defer the museum until their children are older or more prepared for the content.

-A: While traditional Japanese cuisine often features dashi (fish stock), Hiroshima is becoming increasingly accommodating to vegetarian and vegan diets.
+A: While traditional Japanese cuisine often features dashi (fish stock), the area is becoming increasingly accommodating to vegetarian and vegan diets.
 Some okonomiyaki restaurants offer vegetarian versions (without pork or seafood).
 Look for specialty vegetarian/vegan restaurants, use apps like HappyCow, or communicate your dietary needs clearly (e.g., “niku nashi” for no meat, “sakana nashi” for no fish).

 Exit mobile version